kyverno/kyverno-json/README.md

 Thanks for your interest in contributing to Kyverno!
 Here are some steps to help get you started:

 ✔ Look through the [good first issues](https://github.com/kyverno/kyverno-json/labels/good%20first%20issue) list.
-Add a comment with `/assign` to request assignment of the issue.
+Add a comment with `/assign` to request the assignment of the issue.

 ✔ Check out the Kyverno [Community page](https://kyverno.io/community/) for other ways to get involved.